janicema0702/mars-lander-simulation/README.md

 This project incorporates control theory by simulating the dynamics of a space probe as it orbits and then attempts to land on Mars.
-Euler and Verlet numerical integration fo dynamical equations are implemented with Python and C++.
+Euler and Verlet numerical integration for dynamics equations are futher implemented with Python and C++.